FAQs - Public Service Workshops Program

 7. Are workshop sites accessible to individuals with disabilities?

 All facilities are accessible to persons with disabilities unless otherwise noted in the course description.
 All reasonable efforts will be made to accommodate persons with disabilities, including instructional and classroom materials in alternate formats.
 Employees should contact their agency PSWP liaison to arrange reasonable accommodations if necessary.
 See GOER's equal access and reasonable accommodations policies below.

 Each state agency has an agency PSWP Liaison that serves as the agency's primary contact and information resource for employees who wish to enroll in PSWP workshops.
 In addition, liaisons work with agency managers to help identify training needs of PEF-represented members and M/C employees to guide the development of PSWP workshops to address those needs in alignment with agency goals.
 Large, decentralized agencies may have established a network of personnel at regional, facility, and work site locations to assist the central office agency PSWP liaison.

-It is the policy of the State of New York to provide for and promote equal opportunity in employment and equal access to all programs and services without discrimination on the basis of age, race, color, national origin, sex, sexual orientation, gender identity, creed, military status, disability, marital status, domestic violence victim status, predisposing genetic characteristics, arrest record, previous conviction record, and any other status or condition protected by law.
+It is the policy of the State of New York to provide for and promote equal opportunity in employment and equal access to all programs and services without discrimination on the basis of age, race, creed, color, national origin, sexual orientation, gender identity or expression, military status, sex, sexual harassment, disability, predisposing genetic characteristics, familial status, marital status or status as a victim of domestic violence, pregnancy-related conditions, prior arrest records, youthful offender adjudications and sealed conviction records, and previous conviction records and any other status or condition protected by law.